About Us

 In 1899, the borough spent $600 on a lot on Maple Avenue chosen because it was “centrally” located.
 A four-room school, known as School #1, was constructed for $3,400.
 Dedicated in 1900, the school started with 75 students and one teacher, and with Charles Carter as principal.

 By 1903, two more classrooms had been added to accommodate 110 students and three teachers.
 Grades were divided in two: grades one through three, and four through eight.
 Early school commencement exercises were held in the Smith-Singer Building, and two portable classes were set up in 1923.
 With the number of children continuing to grow, a new school was proposed for the property south of School #1.
-In 1926, construction of the new “Central School” began and in 1929 this new structure became the first borough junior high school, with Margaret Burke as first principal.
+During the 1925-26 school year, construction of the new “Central School” began and in 1929 this new structure became the first borough junior high school, with Margaret Burke as principal.

 The first addition, in 1939, was followed by another wing on the north side of the building and, most recently, a new gymnasium.
 Central School served as the junior high school until 1939, when the present Junior High School (now part of the High School) was built as a federal Works Progress Administration project, following four bond issue defeats.
 Central School then became a grammar school for kindergarten through eighth grade.